 Higher education options are available at the University of Lincoln and further afield at Nottingham University – part of the Russell Group of leading research-intensive UK universities – and Nottingham Trent University.
 All three institutions maintain close partnership links with major industries throughout the Midlands and the East.

 The Geoff Moulder Leisure Complex has a large leisure pool, training pool, gyms, studios, sauna, steam room, spa pool and relaxation areas and The Witham Sailing Club is located close to the town centre.

 Eating out is a pleasure in Boston and there is plenty of choice.
-Boston has many restaurants, cafes, pubs, bars and take-aways to suit all tastes, including specialists in Italian, Mexican, Thai, Polish, Chinese, Indian and American cuisine.
+The town has many restaurants, cafes, pubs, bars and takeaways to suit all tastes, including specialists in Italian, Mexican, Thai, Polish, Chinese, Indian and American cuisine.
 Fine dining is also available in many of the historic villages that surround the town.